Pyhä-Luosto Hiking Trails

 Please Note

-There are no water points along the trail.
 The distances in the metal signs in Pyhä-Luosto National Park are flat distances, which means that if a route has great height differences, the real distance can be slightly longer.

 Pyhä-Luosto Hiking Trail, 30 km/each way